 The lead-up to labor might give you a pretty good indication of whether you're experiencing labor pains.
-According to the American Pregnancy Association, lightening (when the baby drops into the pelvis), bloody show, or membrane rupture preceding the contractions will let you know when you should take them seriously.
+According to the Mayo Clinic, bloody show or your water breaking before the contractions hit will let you know when you should take them seriously.
 According to Georgia-based midwife Rachel Hart, who runs a practice called Birthing Way, labor contractions also become more intense while Braxton Hicks do not.

 "Early labor and Braxton Hicks really can mimic each other.
 Toning contractions can be experienced like menstrual cramps and you can mistake it for labor," she tells Romper.
 "Contractions that are effective labor contractions will get longer and stronger.
 Usually, Braxton Hicks start in the evening and can last for hours and be regular, and they tell you that's the real thing.
 The other part of it is the intensity.
 [Labor contractions] would increase, and Braxton Hicks never increase in intensity."